Final Fantasy VII: Art design

 The game's art director was Yusuke Naora, who had previously worked as a designer for Final Fantasy VI.
 With the switch into 3D, Naora realized that he needed to relearn drawing, as 3D visuals require a very different approach than 2D.
 With the massive scale and scope of the project, Naora was granted a team devoted entirely to the game's visual design.
 The department's duties included illustration, modeling of 3D characters, texturing, the creation of environments, visual effects, and animation.
-Naora later defined the art style of Final Fantasy VII as "dark" and "weird".
-The Shinra logo, which incorporates a kanji symbol, was drawn by Naora personally.
-Promotional artwork and the logo artwork were created by Yoshitaka Amano, an artist whose association with the series went back to its inception.
-Though he had taken a prominent role in earlier entries, Amano was unable to do so for Final Fantasy VII, due to commitments at overseas exhibitions.
-His logo artwork was based on Meteor, though he was initially not sure how to turn it into suitable artwork.
-He finally created multiple variations of the image and solicited the staff members' preferences.
+The Shinra logo, which incorporated a kanji symbol, was drawn by Naora personally.
+Promotional artwork, in addition to the logo artwork, was created by Yoshitaka Amano, an artist whose association with the series went back to its inception.
+While he had taken a prominent role in earlier entries, Amano was unable to do so for Final Fantasy VII, due to commitments at overseas exhibitions.
+His logo artwork was based on Meteor: when he saw images of Meteor, he was not sure how to turn it into suitable artwork.
+In the end, he created multiple variations of the image and asked staff to choose which they preferred.
 The green coloring represents the predominant lighting in Midgar and the color of the Lifestream, while the blue reflected the ecological themes present in the story.
 Its coloring directly influenced the general coloring of the game's environments.